Jim Caine

 James Alfred Caine (11 June 1926 – 11 April 2018), known as "Jim the Jazz," was a Manx jazz pianist, radio presenter and raconteur whose career, in various parts, spanned over 70 years.

 Biography

 Personal life

-The eldest of four sons, Jim Caine was born and raised in Douglas, Isle of Man.
+The eldest of four sons, Jim Caine was born on 11 June 1926 and raised in Douglas, Isle of Man.
 He was educated at Douglas High School and Sheffield University, although he left prior to graduation.
 After leaving university he took a position in the family-run business, an established drapery of which he was to become a director.

 Jim Caine married Edna Heaps on Thursday 28 September 1950, the wedding ceremony taking place at St George's Church, Douglas, with his brother Allan officiating as best man.
 The couple honeymooned in Torquay, staying at the Vernon Court Hotel.
 The mariage produced three children.